 The ground floor also houses a downstairs WC and hand basin and under stairs storage area for shoes and coats.

 The second bedroom has a king size bed and beautiful views.
-A third bedroom has a zip and link king size bed which can be made up as twins upon request, while the fourth bedroom is a cosy space with bunk beds, making it perfectly suited to children and teenagers.
+A third bedroom also has a king size bed, while the fourth bedroom is a cosy space with bunk beds, making it perfectly suited to children and teenagers.

 Head to the family bathroom and you’ll find another modern space boasting a small bathtub, separate walk in shower, WC and wash basin.